theecrit/contentandux/README.md

+# Welcome to the Content + UX repo
+This repository houses the files for [contentandux.org](https://contentandux.org), which uses GutHub Pages with a custom domain.
+***
 <b><p align="center">Content + UX is community of professionals celebrating content strategy, content itself, and its role in the user experience. <a href="https://contentandux.org">Visit Content + UX online</a></p></b>
 <p align="center"><img src="https://github.com/theecrit/contentandux/blob/master/images/contentandux-site-thumb.png" width="400" height="auto" alt="Screenshot of very purple Content + UX home page"></p>

-# Welcome to the Content + UX repo
-This repository houses the files for [contentandux.org](https://contentandux.org), which uses GutHub Pages with a custom domain.
+***
+# Contributing
+Content + UX is an all-volunteer effort.
+That means we *love* contributors!
+Contributors are expected to adhere to our [Code of Conduct](CODE-OF-CONDUCT.md), so please do read it.

 ## Report a bug
 To submit a bug report, open a [bug report issue](https://github.com/theecrit/contentandux/issues/new?assignees=&labels=&template=bug_report.md&title=%5BBug%5D).